cyanskies/another-toml-cpp/README.md

 	name = "Nail"
 	sku = 284758393
 	color = "gray"

+Another TOML is designed to read ASCII and UTF-8 encoded files, it will ignore the UTF-8 BOM if encountered but will not protect against being given files in an unexpected encoding(at least not until they are interpreted as invalid TOML).

 ### Parsing Example
 The following code can be used to read the above toml file and extract each of the values stored in it.
 The library is in the namespace `another_toml`; however we will add the following namespace declaration